dalecurtis/image-decoder-api/explainer.md

 * Usage of image decoding in out of DOM scenarios (offscreen worker, etc).

 ## Non-Goals
 * Defining how authors may provide their own decoders for formats that are unsupported by the user agent.
-E.g., &lt;img src="cats.pcx"&gt;.
+ * E.g., &lt;img src="cats.pcx"&gt;.
+* Defining an ImageEncoder API; that's left for another explainer.

 ## ImageDecoder API

-# Example 1: Animated GIF Renderer
+### Example 1: Animated GIF Renderer

 ```Javascript
 // This example renders an animated image to a canvas via ReadableStream.

 let canvas = document.createElement('canvas');
 let canvasContext = canvas.getContext('2d');
 let imageIndex = 0;